Burglaries On The Decline, Here’s Why!

 In Tampa, Florida a homeowner watched a burglary in process at his home courtesy of his in-home cameras.
 The homeowner was alerted about activity at his home then called the Tampa Police Department.
 No matter where you are, if a motion sensor is set off you can see what is happening inside your home with the click of a button.
 Some cameras even have two-way audio capability.
 With advanced technology, these security cameras are more affordable than ever before allowing you to login and get a live shot of what’s happening in your home.
 Many of these cameras have email and text alerts capability.

-In this story from Stuart, Florida a homeowner was able to watch and catch a burglar breaking into his home courtesy of his cell phone and high tech security cameras.
+In this story from homeowner from Stuart, Florida was able to watch and catch a burglar breaking into his home courtesy of his cell phone and high tech security cameras.
 While the homeowner was watching what was going on in his house, he was able to describe the burglar to arriving deputies.
 Unfortunately, this burglar got away but police know what he looks like and are hot on his trail.

-We have a good assortment of outdoor Security Cameras for you to choose from and even more, as many as 97, WiFi Cameras that have email or text alerts based on motion sensors.
+We have a good assortment of outdoor Security Cameras for you to choose from and even more, as many as 97, WiFi Spy Cameras that have email or text alerts based on motion sensors.
 Remote viewing enables you to see what’s going on inside your house from anywhere you can get Wi-Fi.

 How do you protect your home?
 Cameras that have Wi-Fi capability and remote viewing are the wave of the future.
 Shouldn’t you have one?